adityashinde521/DataShield/README.md

 # DataShield
 <img src="https://user-images.githubusercontent.com/53514944/118562605-9f3ee080-b78a-11eb-81b0-34b462d09d55.png" width="400">

-The methodology used in this code is to produce a simple and secure solution for encryption of files using #AES and #XOR algorithm.
+The methodology used in this code is simple and secure solution for encryption of files using #AES and #XOR algorithm.

 ---